Immunization Frequently Asked Questions

 What can I do if I cannot access my prior immunization records?

 If you do not have access to your prior immunization records, you will need to have a blood test called a blood titer.
 A blood titer will show if you have either had the disease in the past, or have immunity based on prior vaccination.
 Your Primary Care Provider or our health center is able to perform blood titers.
+In order to attend high school your vaccine records had to be submitted.
+If you contact your high school they may be able to provide you with a copy of your immunizations.

 What do I need to do if I wish to be exempted from receiving immunizations due to my medical history or religious beliefs?